AmanGupta5555/AI-Enhanced-Quantum-Payment-Routing/README.md

 ### Proprietary Software:
 - None explicitly used in this project.
 The solution is built entirely on open-source tools.

-## 8. Any Other Information That Might Be Useful for the Judges
+## 8. Additional Information

 - **Innovation**: This project uniquely combines AI and quantum computing, showcasing a forward-thinking approach to financial optimization.
 While it uses a quantum simulator (AerSimulator) due to hardware limitations, it’s designed to scale with real quantum hardware in the future.
 - **Extensibility**: The graph-based network can be expanded with more nodes and edges, and the AI model can be retrained with real-world data for production use.
 - **Realism**: Incorporates practical constraints like node downtime (e.g., bank D offline) and liquidity checks, reflecting real-world banking scenarios.
-- **User Experience**: The front-end features FIS branding, quantum-inspired animations, and a clean, responsive design to enhance usability and visual appeal.
 - **Limitations**:
   - Currently uses synthetic data for AI training; real transaction data would improve accuracy.
   - Quantum optimization is simulated, not run on actual quantum hardware.
   - Assumes a small, static network for demonstration; scaling to larger networks may require optimization.
 - **Setup Instructions**:
   1. Install dependencies: `pip install networkx numpy tensorflow qiskit qiskit-aer qiskit-optimization flask`.
-  2. Run the Flask app: `python app.py` (assuming the main file is named `app.py`).
+  2. Run the Flask app: `python payment_router.py`.
   3. Access the web interface at `http://localhost:5000`.
 - **Future Enhancements**:
   - Integrate real-time banking APIs for dynamic network data.
   - Deploy on a cloud platform with a real quantum backend (e.g., IBM Quantum).
   - Add multi-currency support and advanced forex rate modeling.

-This solution demonstrates technical prowess, creativity, and practical applicability, making it a strong contender for the FIS Hackathon.

 ---

 © 2025 FIS Global.
-Submitted by [Your Name/Team Name] for the FIS Hackathon.
+Submitted by [DevSquad] for INNOVATE48.